Couples today are inundated with digital noise, making the tactile experience of a physical brochure a powerful differentiator.

 23. Vintage

-Vintage glamour often utilizes sophisticated metallic accents like black and gold.
-This style is perfect for historic venues or planners who specialize in high-formality events.
+Overall, it’s perfect for historic venues or planners who specialize in elegant events.
 It evokes a sense of timelessness and grandeur.

 24. Botanical & Floral